 Read the Instructions and Questions Carefully

-A question that is answered incorrectly because it was misread or misinterpreted can result in severe consequences, including denial or revocation of registration.
+A question that is answered incorrectly because it was misread or misinterpreted can result in severe consequences.
 Although this applies to all questions in the application, it is particularly important to the questions in the Disciplinary Information Section.

 Rely Only on Advice from NFA Staff

-A question that is answered incorrectly because of advice received from a lawyer, employer, a judge or anyone else (other than a member of NFA’s Registration, Compliance, Legal or Information Center (“RCLI”) departments) can result in severe consequences, including denial or revocation of registration.
+A question that is answered incorrectly because of advice received from a lawyer, employer, a judge or anyone else (other than a member of NFA’s Registration, Compliance, Legal or Information Center (“RCLI”) departments) can result in severe consequences.
 This also applies to all questions in the form, but is particularly important regarding the Disciplinary Information Section.
 If the language of a question in the Disciplinary Information Section requires disclosure of a matter, a “Yes” answer to the question is required no matter what other advice has been received from anyone other than NFA’s RCLI staff.
-Additionally, the applicant or registrant remains responsible for failures to disclose even if someone completes the form on the applicant’s or registrant’s behalf.
+Additionally, the order enterer remains responsible for failures to disclose even if someone completes the form on the order enterer’s or registrant’s behalf.

 Update the Information on the Application

 If information provided on the application changes or a matter that would have required disclosure on the application occurs after the application is filed, the new information must be promptly filed.
-APs and Principals should advise their Sponsors of the new information, and the Sponsor must file the update on their behalf.
-The failure to promptly update information can result in severe consequences, including denial or revocation of registration.
+Order Enterers should advise their Floor Traders of the new information, and the Floor Trader must file the update on their behalf.
+The failure to promptly update information can result in severe consequences.

 Compliance with Disclosure Requirements of Another Regulatory Body is not Sufficient